arkOScloud/arkos-install/README.md

 Check out the Downloads page at https://ark-os.org/downloads for stable installation packages.
 It is only advised to clone this repo if you plan on making contributions or bugfixes, which are totally welcome!

+Run the file with root privileges in order to install.

 ## To Add

 * Clean up code and add better error handling